OUR SCHOOL

 MKA requires that students complete an approved Algebra 1 summer course.
 Such a course typically lasts six weeks (late June–early August).
 Please contact the Admissions Office for more details.

 MKA uses Clarity Schools for its financial aid application.
 Applications for financial aid are need-based and must be submitted by mid-February each year.
 We will notify you of both the admissions and financial aid decisions at the same time.
-Please note that MKA offers financial assistance starting in Grade 4.
+Please note that MKA offers financial assistance starting in fourth grade.

 At the Primary School: